 Frequently Asked Questions

-Q: I saw a map from Suffolk County that covers the entire bay with farms, is that an accurate representation of the active farms?
+Q: I saw a map from Suffolk County that covers Peconic Bay with farms, is that an accurate representation of the active farms?

-A: No. LIOGA is developing a map that shows active lease sites where the farmers are cultivating, growing and harvesting oysters on their 10-acre leases.
-The Suffolk County Aquaculture Lease Program map, which many aquaculture opponents reference, represents the entire body of lease sites (“cultivation zone”) that are hypothetically available to shellfish farmers.
-In reality, the County programmatically grants a maximum of 60 additional acres (six, 10-acre sites) per year for a maximum of 600 acres in the initial 10-year period.
-This represents only 1.6% utilization by private shellfish aquaculture interests of the 30,000 acres of identified cultivation zone and less than 1% of the entire 158,056 acre estuary (See Maps).
+Each year, Suffolk County programmatically grants a maximum of 60 additional acres (six, 10-acre sites).
+This represents only 1.6% utilization by private shellfish aquaculture interests of the 30,000 acres of identified cultivation zone and less than 1% of the entire 158,056 acre estuary.
 Of this real growing footprint, an even smaller area is used for “floating gear” – approximately 5% of the 600 acres allocated in the initial 10-year period.

 Q: Is it true that shellfish aquaculture is good for the environment?